2023 Most Popular Health Sciences & Services Associate Degree Schools in the Rocky Mountains Region

 Full Health Sciences & Services at College of Western Idaho Report

-Laramie County Community College did quite well in this year’s ranking of the most popular places for health sciences and services students to get a associate degree.
-It came in at #6 on the list.
-LCCC is a small public school located in the small suburb of Cheyenne.
+Laramie County Community College landed the #6 spot in the 2023 rankings for the most popular associate degree health sciences and services programs.
+LCCC is a small public school located in the suburb of Cheyenne.

 Health Science majors at LCCC take out an average of $16,725 in student loans while working on their Associate Degree.

-Central Wyoming College ranked #7 on this year’s Most Popular Health Sciences & Services Associate Degree Schools in the Rocky Mountains Region list.
+Central Wyoming College came in at #7 in this year’s edition of the Most Popular Health Sciences & Services Associate Degree Schools in the Rocky Mountains Region ranking.
 CWC is a small public school located in the town of Riverton.

 Women make up 75% of the health science majors at the school.

-With a ranking of #8, Carrington College, Boise did quite well on this year’s most popular schools for health sciences and services students working on their associate degree.
-Located in the midsize city of Boise, Carrington College, Boise is a private for-profit college with a small student population.
+Carrington College, Boise ranked #8 on this year’s Most Popular Health Sciences & Services Associate Degree Schools in the Rocky Mountains Region list.
+Located in the medium-sized city of Boise, Carrington College, Boise is a private for-profit college with a small student population.

 Women make up 93% of the health science majors at the school.